*REMOTE LEARNING GUIDE FOR THIS UNIT NOW AVAILABLE!*

 Calculating a mean of a data set is a target idea in 6th-grade CCMS.
 Prior to Lesson 4 in this unit, talk to your grade’s math teacher to find out when students will learn how to calculate the mean of a numerical data set in math class this year.
 If they have worked on this already, ask the math teacher for an example data set they worked with and any suggested modification to your anchor chart for calculating a mean.
 If students haven’t yet worked through any examples in their math classes, then the pooled temperature data in this lesson will be an example you save to refer to in future lessons in concert with this anchor chart.
 Also ask the math teacher if students have worked with using negative numbers to represent quantities in the real world.
 This will inform your decision about how to represent temperature changes in the pooled class data table.

-This is the second unit in 6th grade in the OpenSciEd Middle School Scope and Sequence.
+This is the second unit in 6th grade in the OpenSciEd Middle School Scope and Sequence and it focuses on thermal energy.
 Given this placement, several modifications would need to be made if teaching this unit earlier or later in the middle school curriculum.
 These include:

 - If taught before OpenSciEd Unit 6.1, supplemental teaching of light interactions with matter, such as reflection and transmission, would need to be added.
 These ideas are fundamental to the model students need to build of energy transfer through particle collisions.